Workshop 4: Stitching Images Into Maps

 Once you have gone through your images, pick one that has a clear, distinguishable feature that you will be able to build your map off of.
 We call this your "base image," and suggest you rename it as such.

-If you are using images captured by the infragram point and shoot, your images will be distorted by a fish eye lens.
+If you are using images from a GoPro (or GoPro-like camera), a Mobius Action Cam, or an Infragram Point and Shoot camera, your images will be distorted by a fish eye lens.
 They will need to be corrected before you can stitch them in Mapknitter.
-One way to do this is by using the opensource software GIMP.
-Here are some directions on how you can do this.
+One way to do this is by using the open source program called GIMP.
+Here are some directions on how you can do this, and here's a prototype web-based version that we hope will make this easier.

-To learn the basics of map stitching, this video offers an introduction video:
+To learn the basics of map stitching, the video on the front of MapKnitter.org offers a quick introduction.

 Uploading your images into Mapknitter: